RSUnit/Data-Management-Resbaz-2019/README.md

 ## Activity 2 Uploading data to a repository

-Go to Figshare and sign in or create an account
+Go to Figshare and sign in or create a new personal account:

 [Figshare sign in](https://figshare.com/account/login) *OR* [Figshare sign up](https://figshare.com/account/register)